5 Strategies for Keeping the Dream Alive

 Telling procrastination to take a hike

 Putting tasks off is a sure way to kill any ambition.
-Anytime the temptation to reschedule a meeting pops into my brain, I’ll work to find extra reasons to keep that appointment.
-When my alarm goes off at 4:12 a.m.
-(True story, ask my wife.), I won’t hit the snooze button.
+Anytime the temptation to reschedule something pops into your brain, work to find extra reasons to keep that appointment.
 We’ve all told ourselves we’ll do that morning workout later in the day, and what happens?
 Lots of stuff, but never the workout.

 Fitting the plan into real life

 Baby steps are the best way to ensure a goal is achieved.
 If you want to run a 5k for the first time, set micro goals that allow you to ride the momentum of your small wins.
 And, be realistic.
 Can your schedule bend and flex to allow those baby steps to become toddler steps over time?
-I’m biting off my half ironman training in 5-day increments.
-Each is followed with a little celebration to keep me energized.
+Be sure to make every step matter.
+Celebrating a bit for small-step wins can keep you energized as well.

 It’s also extremely helpful to calendar out a goal.
 Choose an event and work backwards.
 One other word of caution, however.
 Make sure you can actually make the big day.
-A friend trained for a full year to run a half marathon without remembering he was going to be on vacation the day of the race.
+Don’t let the little things be what trips you up at the end.

 Remembering the work

 There’s a famous scene in Karate Kid with two kids facing each other in an intense match.
 The coach of one kid is yelling, “Finish him!” over and over.
 The coach of the other is encouraging the young competitor to remember all the hard work that’s preceded this moment.
 The child with the positive coach is the ultimate victor.
-It’s a scene I’ve always found inspirational, mainly because of the positivity, but also for the reflection.
+It’s a scene that is inspirational, mainly because of the positivity, but also for the reflection.

 Being mindful and in-the-moment is having something of a moment itself, but there’s a lot to be said about reflecting on the past.
 Actively, and yes, mindfully, calling to the frontal lobe what you have done to get to where you are today is a worthwhile exercise.

 No doubt you are working toward several goals for this year and beyond.
 More than likely, there’s a financial component to those goals.
 Isn’t there always?
-I’d love to connect with you to hear about them.
-Reach out anytime to share what’s on your road map, and we’ll see if there’s a way we can partner to keep you accountable to achieving those dreams.
+If so, stop by any of the Bank Iowa locations to discuss your dream today.
+Let’s make it happen!